Kinau Lanais

 No analysis available

-Strong building-level evidence that Kinau Lanais has a resident/on-site manager.
-At least 10+ current remarks explicitly mention it using phrases such as "site manager," "on-site resident manager," "resident manager," and "Resident Mgr office in the lobby."
-The consistency across multiple listings suggests this is a real shared building feature rather than a copy-paste MLS checkbox error.
+At least 10 current remarks explicitly mention the feature, including "on-site resident manager," "site manager," "resident manager," and "Resident Mgr office in the lobby."
+The evidence is repeated across multiple listings and agents and is consistent with the high historical confidence and 14/20 current MLS amenity entries, so this appears to be a genuine building amenity rather than a copied checkbox error.

 No analysis available